DAT4/02257-1/report/04-Evaluation.md

 # 4 Evaluation

+We have learnt:

-In the current report, we present the implementation in F# of a method to automatically structure trees such that they obey certain aesthical rules.
-The solution is built on recursively arranging the nodes of the tree to allow the
+- To use the function language F# by implementing a methodology to automatically structure trees such that they obey certain aesthetic rules.

- method in `F#` that is able to automatically structure trees such that they obey certain aesthical rules.
-It is validated that the rules are obeyed by using property based testing where FsCheck is used to generate randomly generated input using our own implementation of a random tree generator.
-Finally, we present a methodology for visualizing the trees by converting to SVG format.
+- With f# how to represent a nested data structure visually with SVG.
+- How to use property based testing to ensure the validity of the implementation.
+- Generating arbitrary test data of a nested data structure in a safe way to avoid stack overflow because of infinite recursion.